byrd-laif/soilMakers/lifeStylesForChange/lifeStylesForChangeIntro.md

 #### *Once discovered as a fluid field of relationships, one can redefine it, as an entity; something that has a real existence, making it operational.*

+#### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
+Cultivating an ally, bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

+*A mutually beneficial; 'symbiotic legacy venture' with Mother Earth.
+An Eco system that operates to deliver a positive bio-logical impact; symbiotically profiting through seeding the soil, the Womb of Mother Earth.*